plblum/jivs/README.md

   }
 ]
 ```
 In fact, that’s about right, only with more properties.
-Those objects use the InputValueHostDescriptor type.
+Those objects use the `InputValueHostDescriptor type`.
 ```ts
 interface InputValueHostDescriptor {
   Type?: string;